Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 First of all, smart thermostats hook up to other devices like your phone, tablet, and smart speaker.
 This allows you to operate them “manually” with an app or simply the sound of your voice.
 They also will coordinate with other climate control components in your home.

 Many times you can set a preference for each member of your household.
 Smart sensors in each room can differentiate between house members based on their phone location.
 They can also use this Geofencing Technology to know that you’re approaching or leaving the house.

-Often times, your smart thermostats will remind you when it’s time for maintenance, such as replacing your air filter.
-They will also generate a report which will tell you everything you need to know about how you are consuming your energy, helping your home become as efficient and cost-saving as possible.
+Oftentimes, your smart thermostats will remind you when it’s time for maintenance, such as replacing your air filter.
+They will also generate a report that will tell you everything you need to know about how you are consuming your energy, helping your home become as efficient and cost-saving as possible.